jaydeepvomex/aspnet-core-spa/readme.md

 ### Webpack Dev Middleware

+* Webpack helps to bundle your scripts/images/styles/assets, modules with dependencies are bundled into static assets
 * Don't have to run webpack manually
 * Browser received up-to-date build output
 * Build artifacts server instantly